Faculty Learning Communities

 To accomplish the goal of developing and implementing a SoTL project, the community will meet regularly throughout this academic year.
 Meetings will be held on Fridays from 11:30-12:30 on the following dates:

 Friday, October 25

 Meetings will be held in the Faculty Professional Development Program Teaching Commons (Cline Library Room 169).

 A learning community provides a small multi-disciplinary group of participants the opportunity to meet on a regular basis to work on a shared focus in an in-depth, scholarly, and systematic way.

-Co-facilitators: K. Laurie Dickson, Professor of Psychology and Associate Vice Provost and Linda Shadiow, Professor of Educational Foundations and Director of the Faculty Professional Development Program.
+Co-facilitators: K. Laurie Dickson, Professor of Psychology and Associate Vice Provost and Larry Gallagher, Associate Professor of Educational Specialties and Director of the Faculty Professional Development Program.